 Update 2024 Guidelines and Submission Calendar

 In today’s fast-moving culture, it is important to disseminate information as quickly as possible.
-Beginning in 2020, Update magazine will be utilizing a new publication process.
-Articles will be openly accessible and posted online as soon as they are ready.
-These articles will then be compiled quarterly into a standard magazine issue.
+Beginning in 2020, Update magazine utilizes a new publication process.
+Articles are now openly accessible and posted online as soon as they are ready.
+These articles are compiled quarterly into a standard online magazine issue.

 Please notify [email protected] one month prior to submission deadline of your intent to submit.